Tai Wesley

 During the 2014 NBL off-season Tai Wesley played in New Zealand for the Southland Sharks and averaged 16 points, 9 rebounds, and 2.7 assists across 7 games.

-In 2015 Wesley played a second season in the NZNBL and averaged 18.4 points, 9.5 rebounds, and 2.5 assists across 20 games for the Southland Sharks.
+In 2015, Wesley played a second season in the NZNBL and averaged 18.4 points, 9.5 rebounds, and 2.5 assists across 20 games for the Southland Sharks, and Southland won the New Zealand NBL championship with Wesley earning Finals MVP and Most Outstanding Forward honours.

-Wesley swapped clubs within the NZNBL in 2016 and played 16 games for the Wellington Saints, averaging 15 points, 6.4 rebounds, and 3 assists.
+Wesley swapped clubs within the NZNBL in 2016 and played 16 games for the Wellington Saints, averaging 15 points, 6.4 rebounds, and 3 assists, and Wellington won the New Zealand NBL championship with Wesley named Finals MVP.

-In 2017 Wesley played a second season for the Saints, his last in the New Zealand NBL, and averaged 19.5 points, 8 rebounds, and 3.5 assists across 17 games.
+In 2017, Wesley played a second season for the Saints, his last in the New Zealand NBL, and averaged 19.5 points, 8 rebounds, and 3.5 assists across 17 games as Wellington completed a 20–0 season and Wesley was named Most Outstanding Forward and selected to the All-Star Five.

 AWARDS